Key Takeaways

 c.
 Switching Intent

-Now, here is a crucial group.
 They've already tried a competitor's product and are looking for a reason to leave.
 Your job is to show them why switching is worth it.
-A comparison page, in this case, should focus on the competitor's weaknesses - gently, of course - and highlight the strengths of your solution.
+A comparison page for this audience should focus on the competitor's weaknesses — gently — and highlight where your product fills the gap.

 Say someone searches "Stripe vs PayPal for small business."
 They're likely dissatisfied with PayPal's fees or support, and they need a clear, concrete reason to switch to Stripe.